freesewing/freesewing/markdown/dev/reference/api/store/en.md

 ## Methods

-A Store object exposes the following methods:
+A Store object exposes the following methods and properties:

 <ReadMore list />